 - develop your awareness of optimal movement patterns in your body to increase movement economy;

 Details of my qualifications can be found here.

-Some of my yoga students are also athletes (recreational or competitive) and would be also interested in my other website, aimed at the yoga and coaching needs of endurance athletes.
+Some of my yoga students are also athletes (recreational or competitive) and would be interested in my other website, aimed at the coaching and conditioning needs of endurance athletes.
 Please visit ‘Swim Bike Run Yoga‘.